-Keepers of the Wild Orchids
+Keepers of the Wild Orchid

 With 20,000 members, orchids are among the largest plant families in the world.
 For many, the orchid is a houseplant bought at a garden center.
 Less well-known is that around forty species live in the wild in the Netherlands.
 There, they are endangered; almost all species are on the Red List.
+But in an innovative collaboration between scientists and volunteers there is still hope for the fragile flowers.

 They are sensitive to soil disturbances and the effects of climate change.
 Eutrophication, acidification, desiccation, and the fragmentation of natural areas take their toll, and orchids are among the first to suffer.
 This makes the species not only a plant but also the proverbial canary in the coal mine, an indicator of decline.